-More than 80% of men experience hair loss during their lifetimes, with one in four men affected by alopecia by the age of 30.
+More than 80% of men experience hair loss during their lifetimes, with one in four men affected by alopecia by the age of 30 (source).
 The condition is traced to hormonal sensitivity and is largely genetic, however, there are other factors that can lead to androgenetic alopecia, including diet.
 Persistent nutritional deficiencies and even emotional factors like elevated stress and anxiety can bring on hair loss.
-Conversely, you can ameliorate male-pattern baldness with a healthy natural diet and improved lifestyle choices.
+Conversely, you can ameliorate male-pattern baldness with a natural diet and improved lifestyle choices.
 Foods rich in antioxidants help fight cell damage, while those with anti-inflammatory properties can help prevent follicle destruction.
 A balanced protein and vitamin intake nourishes your scalp and strands.

-What Is the Ideal Diet for Androgenetic Alopecia?
+What Is the Ideal Androgenetic Alopecia Diet?

 Eggs are one of the single greatest sources of protein available to us, which is critical to preventing hair loss.
 Very low protein intake can affect normal hair regrowth and lead to loss.
 It’s also a good way to avoid consuming a lot of red meat, which builds cholesterol and is detrimental to hair and bodily health.
-Eggs are also rich in vitamins and nutrients like biotin and zinc, respectively, that are good for your hair.
+Eggs are also rich in vitamins and nutrients like biotin and zinc, respectively, which are good for your hair.